Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 # Configure Genus Server - Step by Step

-[Start](how-to-start-the-genus-configuration-application.md "How to start the Genus Configuration application") the Genus Configuration Application.
+[Start](how-to-start-the-genus-configuration-application.md "How to start the Genus Configuration application") the Genus Configuration application.

 **Step 1 - Assign a Web Server Certificate**

 Genus Services recommends using secure HTTP communication between any clients and the Genus Services application server.

-If you do <span style="FONT-STYLE: italic">not want to use secure HTTP communication, skip the rest of this step.
+If you do not want to use secure HTTP communication, skip the rest of this step.

 A secure HTTP communication requires a Web Server Certificate.

 If you do not have a certificate, see the article [Create a Web Server Certificate](../../defining-an-app-model/logic/action-orchestration/actions/effects/create-a-web-server-certificate.md "Create a Web Server Certificate") for more information about how to create one.
 This involves creating a certificate request and getting a certificate response back from your system administrator or third party.
 Once you have such a certificate response available, see the article [Assign a Web Server Certificate](../../defining-an-app-model/logic/action-orchestration/step-4--assign-a-web-server-certificate.md "Step 4 - Assign a Web Server Certificate") for more information about how to assign it.

 If you have a certificate available already, see the article [Assign a Web Server Certificate](../../defining-an-app-model/logic/action-orchestration/step-4--assign-a-web-server-certificate.md "Step 4 - Assign a Web Server Certificate").
-This applies for example if you have a wildcard certificate <span style="FONT-STYLE: italic">*.yourdomain.com and want to assign <span style="FONT-STYLE: italic">yourserver.yourdomain.com.
+This applies for example if you have a wildcard certificate _\*.yourdomain.com_ and want to assign _yourserver.yourdomain.com_.

 **Step 2 - Create a Directory**